Carmentis/carmentis-app-hello-world/README.md

 Once in your browser, observe the "Operator" and "Wallet" notifications, which should be **green** as shown below:

 ![all-checks.png](resources/all-checks.png)

+## Hello World Usage
+The Hello World application starts at the default web page consisting of a form block and a list of approved messages.
+In the form, one enters a name (which is not necessarily tied to your real identity) and a message of its choice.

+By clicking on the submit button, you will be redirected to the approval web page in which a QR code is shown.
+Using your extension, you will be invited to approve the message you are trying to send.
+After having followed the instructions, if everything goes well, you will be redirected to a "success" web page confirming the approval of your message.
+Back to the home web page, your message is now displayed, stating that your application has been approved both by the Hello World application and by the operator.

 ## ToDo
 - [X] Compile the application-sdk instead of building it using core (from Source).